ippontech/blog-usa/posts/a-devs-intro-to-devops.md

 ##How Does It End?

 Truthfully, the project is still going.
 But we have conquered most of the major hurdles.
 Not to date myself, but I remember when DevOps was more like uploading a WAR file to WebLogic and watching it go.
-The field has come a very long way since then and it requires a whole new set of skills and expertise to master.
+The field has come a long way since then and it requires a whole new set of skills and expertise to master.